 Although an exemplary one, SHEG is not the only example of scholarship reaching into the classroom.
 For the social studies teacher interested in putting scholarship to work in their classrooms, I would highly recommend the following sources:

-* In this blog, I write about the website of the Stanford History Education Group (SHEG) developed by Professor Sam Wineburg; if you teach US History, World History, or Civics, SHEG is a MUST.
+* The website of the Stanford History Education Group (SHEG) developed by Professor Sam Wineburg; if you teach US History, World History, or Civics, SHEG is a MUST.

 * Chauncey Monte-Sano, Susan De La Paz, Mark Felton, Reading, Thinking, and Writing about History: Teaching Argument Writing to Diverse Learners in the Common Core Classroom, Grades 6-12, Teacher College Press 2014.
 Monte-Sano, a founding member of SHEG, was a part of a team that developed the Website Historical Thinking Matters and also co-wrote, with Wineburg and Daisy Martin, Reading Like a Historian: Teaching Literacy in Middle and High School History Classrooms.
 I teach world history rather the U.S., but the ideas and techniques discussed in Reading, Thinking… about disciplinary literacy and writing are generalizable, in my opinion, to any social studies content area.

-*Dixie Massey and Tina Heafner (current Vice President for NCSS), Seeds of Inquiry-World History and Seeds for Inquiry-US History, both from Social Studies School Service, 2016.
+*Dixie Massey and Tina Heafner (past president of NCSS), Seeds of Inquiry-World History and Seeds for Inquiry-US History, both from Social Studies School Service, 2016.
 I have recently purchased the world history version and have put its ideas to work in my classroom.
 The book examines 10 reading comprehension strategies and puts them to work with short historical readings.

 * I would also recommend the works of Bruce VanSledright (particularly Assessing Historical Thinking & Understanding), Keith Barton and Linda Levstik.
-For a pleasingly complex work on the importance of inquiry in history, I commend Keith and Linda’s book Teaching History for the Common Good (Routledge, 2004).
-Levstik and Barton excellent book Doing History: Investigating with Children in Elementary and Middle Schools is in its fifth edition.
+For a pleasingly complex work on the importance of purpose, inquiry, and historical empathy in history, Keith and Linda’s book Teaching History for the Common Good (Routledge, 2004) is excellent.